Spy who sold Russia secrets from British embassy in Berlin jailed

 Mr Justice Wall sentenced Smith to 13 years and two months in prison on Friday, after rejecting his claim of remorse and saying it was “self-pity”.

-“It was your job to ensure the embassy was secure and its staff was safe,” the judge told Smith.
+“It was your job to ensure the embassy was secure and its staff were safe,” the judge told Smith.

-“In taking out of the embassy personal details of staff you put all of those staff at risk of harm.”
+“In taking personal details relating to its staff, you put all of those staff at increased risk of harm.”

+The Old Bailey heard that the danger caused by Smith’s actions “had to be managed” and that protective measures have so far cost the British government more than £800,000.

 Smith was caught in an undercover MI5 sting, involving agents playing a Russian defector and GRU agent, after authorities intercepted a letter to a Russian military attache in November 2020.